 The entourage effect

 In other words, the ECS is a vital system because it maintains homeostasis – it keeps our body in balance.
-CBD comes in here because it can encourage the creation of endocannabinoids, helping our body to heal itself naturally by stimulating the endocannabinoid system.
+CBD comes in here because it can encourage the creation of endocannabinoids, helping our body by stimulating the endocannabinoid system.

 But what about terpenes?
 It turns out that terpenes may also be able to interact with the ECS in some way or another.
 A 2008 study conducted by Jürg Gertsch suggested that beta-caryophyllene is able to bind with the CBD receptor.
 Gerstch described it as a “dietary cannabinoid.”